Black box behavioural modelling: Predicting human activity schedules with a deep conditional generative approach: Methodology

-\subsection{Activity Schedule Definition}
+\subsubsection{Activity schedule definition}

 We define a single activity schedule~$x$ as an ordered sequence of activity types~$a_{n}$ with associated durations~$d_{n}$, summing to $T$.
 As per Section \ref{sec:encoding} travel durations are considered part of activity durations, such that each schedule is composed only of activities.
-The length $L_x$ of the sequence may vary per schedule, but note we later impose a limit as per Section \ref{sec:encoding}.
+The length $L_x$ of the sequence may vary per schedule, but note we later impose a limit on the maximum number of activities as per Section \ref{sec:encoding}.
 We choose a total duration of 24 hours, starting and ending at midnight, for our experiments:

-\subsection{Labels definition}
+\subsubsection{Labels definition}

 We define each schedule as having some associated conditional information, which we refer to as labels $y$.
 Labels are composed of $N_L$ variables, such as income, gender and so on: